Sylvexia/personal_research/10-8 Personal Research.md

 			- If both add input argument is constant, it would calculate for you and reduce the result as constant, hence there's no posit function call.
 				- Would this cause the result be incorrect for our use case?
 			- Multiple calls to a same function would have only one function declaration
 - Future Works:
-	- Implement operations for `MNIST` model and make it runnable
+	- Implement other operations in `mlir` for `MNIST` model and make it runnable
 		- `addf`, `cmpf`, `constant`, `mulf`, `select`
 			- `select`:
 				- `%x = "arith.select"(%cond, %true, %false) : (i1, i32, i32) -> i32`
 				- Like ternary operator, if true or false is float we need to convert it.
-# MLIR Conversion Concepts